 Perhaps, this combo of diodes makes this grow light a popular choice for users on your regular reef-keeping forum.

-The ACKE LED is one of the best options for a refugium light if you have a smaller tank and would like to keep it inside a reasonable budget, without compromising with the growth of your macroalgae.
+The ACKE LED is one of the best options for a refugium light if you have a smaller tank and would like to keep it inside a reasonable budget, without compromising the growth of your macroalgae.

 While this nano LED light did bring the best out of my refugium tank I also liked the look of it.